- Describe the basic process of how a lidar point cloud is converted into a raster.

 - Describe the structural differences between a raster dataset and a lidar point cloud.

-In the last lesson, you learned about lidar points clouds.
+In the last lesson, you learned about lidar point clouds.
 In this lesson, you will learn how a point cloud is converted into a gridded or raster data format.

 How a Lidar System Records Points